-What do all of these diseases have in common?
+What do all of these chronic diseases have in common?

 - Multiple sclerosis (MS) and other neurological disorders

-- Mental illness (depression, anxiety, bipolar disorder, psychosis)
+- Mental illnesses like depression, anxiety, bipolar disorder, and psychosis

 - Cardiovascular disease